Shizuoka Prefecture & Fuji City

 extensive area I decided to concentrate on the industrial and urban

-way of life in Japan is reflected in the landscape.
+and very structured way of life in Japan is reflected in the landscape.

 I was particularly interested by Fuji City as one of the most concentrated

 industrial urbanised areas I have seen.
 The spectacle of Mount Fuji

 is impressive and, when clouds lift, its presence dominates the

 city and surrounding landscape.
 It is no wonder that Mount Fuji

 has become the national symbol of Japan and a significant symbol